nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-20507](https://jira.nuxeo.com/browse/NXP-20507).

-#### Search Rest Endpoint Exposes Pageprovider offset  {{since '9.3'}}
+#### Search Rest Endpoint Exposes Page Provider Offset  {{since '9.3'}}

-The search endpoint now exposes an "offset" property which is used by the underlying page provider to return results from this offset.
+The `search` endpoint now exposes an "offset" property which is used by the underlying page provider to return results from this offset.
 If set, the `currentPageIndex` property is ignored.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22775](https://jira.nuxeo.com/browse/NXP-22775).

 #### No Default Query Language for Search Endpoint Anymore {{since '9.3'}}

-Query language parameter in search endpoint no more has a default.
+Query language parameter in `search` endpoint no more has a default.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22754](https://jira.nuxeo.com/browse/NXP-22754).

-#### Max Results in the Pageprovider Response {{since '9.3'}}
+#### Max Results in the Page Provider Response {{since '9.3'}}

-`resultsCount` property has been added to the page provider response so as to let the client knows what are the server side limit of search result computation. this value is configured server-side with the property `maxResults`.
+`resultsCount` property has been added to the page provider response so as to let the client know what are the server side limits of search result computation.
+This value is configured server-side with the property `maxResults`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23202](https://jira.nuxeo.com/browse/NXP-23202).